deobald/ideas/README.md

 - email: email yourself (to SaaS, probs) = maybe to steven@heap.com or whatever (the Gmail behaviour, verbatim)
 - OCR: "indexing into files" should also OCR images (a la Evernote)
 - maybe there is some way to chain files into a "thread", like you would in Gmail (aka "these files are related, somehow, across time") ... this feels like a very risky complication to add, though.
+- maybe you can click a button to [squirt](https://forums.appleinsider.com/discussion/67512/ballmer-claims-microsoft-wont-lose-money-on-zune) a file at someone else who also has Heap installed

 some maybes / future NFRs:
 - maybe there is some way to force delete a file (at least for legal reasons, if there's a SaaS)